casevechiaj/Burninator-3010-fan/STL/readme.md

 # Assembly Manual

-- Start by installing the heat inserts: two in the bottom rear, two on top of the cowl, two at the top of either the StealthChanger backplate or the MGN12H / MGN7H carriage, two in the back of the EBB mount, one in the bottom of the dock, and two M5 inserts in the dock adapter.
+- Start by installing the heat inserts: two in the bottom rear, two on top of the cowl, two at the top of either the StealthChanger backplate or the MGN12H / MGN7H carriage, two in the back of the EBB mount, one in the bottom of the dock, 2 in the back of the dock. and two M5 inserts in the dock adapter.

 <p>
 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/cowl_heatinsert1.jpg" width="300" height="300">